Parametric search: Desynchronized sorting

-Comparison with binary search
+Comparison with binary search and randomized search

 The bisection method (binary search) can also be used to transform decision into optimization.
 In this method, one maintains an interval of numbers, known to contain the optimal solution value, and repeatedly shrinks the interval by calling the decision algorithm on its median value and keeping only the half-interval above or below the median, depending on the outcome of the call.
 Although this method can only find a numerical approximation to the optimal solution value, it does so in a number of calls to the decision algorithm proportional to the number of bits of precision of accuracy for this approximation, resulting in weakly polynomial algorithms.

 Instead, when applicable, parametric search finds strongly polynomial algorithms, whose running time is a function only of the input size and is independent of numerical precision.
 However, parametric search leads to an increase in time complexity (compared to the decision algorithm) that may be larger than logarithmic.
 Because they are strongly rather than weakly polynomial, algorithms based on parametric search are more satisfactory from a theoretical point of view.
 In practice, binary search is fast and often much simpler to implement, so algorithm engineering efforts are needed to make parametric search practical.
 Nevertheless, van Oostrum & Veltkamp (2002) write that "while a simple binary-search approach is often advocated as a practical replacement for parametric search, it is outperformed by our [parametric search] algorithm" in the experimental comparisons that they performed.